 Education in Chad

-The Transitional Education Plan (SIPEA) supports the development and launch of a ten-year program for the development of education and literacy (PDDEA).
-As a result, the SIPEA focuses on issues of immediate concern, including universal primary education, institutional capacity building, and organizational and pedagogical national structures.
+The Transitional Education Plan (SIPEA) 2013-2015, which was extended to cover 2017, focuses on issues of immediate concern, including universal primary education, institutional capacity building, and organizational and pedagogical national structures.

-Chad’s education system faces several challenges.
+At the time of the development of SIPEA, Chad’s education system faced several challenges.
 While access to primary education has improved from 85% in 2002 to 110% in 2010 (gross enrollment rate), completion rates remain low.
-In 2011, 2 out of 3 children of a given cohort either enroll and do not complete the primary education cycle, or they never enroll.
-There are also concerns of teacher shortages, teacher quality, classroom deficits, and student achievement.
+In 2011, 2 out of 3 children of a given cohort either enroll but do not complete the primary education cycle, or never enroll.
+There are also concerns of teacher shortages, low teacher quality, classroom deficits, and poor student achievement.

 The SIPEA outlines 9 main priorities to develop the education sector in the short term: